 Trained by the renowned doula Debra Pascali-Bonaro and certified (since 2012) by DONA International, I am also recommended by HypnoBirthing of Connecticut.
-The very different births of my two children inspired me to become a birth doula following my twenty plus year career in arts administration and publishing.
+The very different births of my two children inspired me to become a birth and postpartum doula following my twenty plus year career in arts administration and publishing.

 My births taught me to trust my instincts and my body.
 My body (and baby) knew when and how to birth; I just had to trust myself and go with it.
 I am honored to help guide other women towards the same sort of birth experience: well-informed, well-supported, and as free of medical intervention as you desire.

 I will support you in whatever choices you make for your birth: at home, at a birth center or hospital; with a midwife or obstetrician; non-medicated, or with epidural support.
 My role as your doula is to support your decisions, and help you have the birth you want.

 Your choices are yours alone, and you know yourself best.
 Many times, I’ve witnessed the relief an epidural can give an exhausted laboring woman who needs a few hours of sleep to re-charge and prepare for pushing her baby into the world.
 The same with Pitocin, a synthetic version of the same hormone your own brain creates to cause contractions.
 It has a bad reputation, but when administered judiciously, being given Pitocin along with positive, helpful labor support can mean the difference between a vaginal birth, and a c-section.
 I believe that the key word when laboring is flexibility.
 Birth is unpredictable, and your choices may change based on the situation at hand.
 Give yourself (and your baby) the gift of accepting that labor and birth needs to be entered into with an open mind & heart.